 For unicentric Castleman disease treatment is surgical, with good prognosis (can be curative).

 Multicentric Castleman disease may be treated with any combination of surgery, chemotherapy and prednisolone 6.
+Available treatments include also antiviral strategies (targeting HHV-8), and monoclonal antibody therapies targeting CD20 or IL-6 15.
 Prognosis is relatively poorer.

-The condition was first published by Benjamin Castleman in 1954 4
+The condition was first described by Benjamin Castleman in 1954 4.

 - 1. Shin JH, Lee HK, Kim SY et-al. Castleman's disease in the retropharyngeal space: CT and MR imaging findings.
 AJNR Am J Neuroradiol.
 2000;21 (7): 1337-9.
 AJNR Am J Neuroradiol (full text) - Pubmed citation

 - 2. Ko SF, Hsieh MJ, Ng SH et-al. Imaging spectrum of Castleman's disease.
 AJR Am J Roentgenol.
 2004;182 (3): 769-75.
 AJR Am J Roentgenol (full text) - Pubmed citation